 Understanding Your Policy Coverage and Policy Limits

-Depending on your policy coverage, you may be entitled to much more than you think.
-In Louisiana, the law requires that you carry a minimum of $15,000 bodily injury coverage for one person (up to $30,000 per accident) and $25,000 for property damage.
+You may be entitled to more than you think, depending on your policy coverage.
+According to Louisiana’s guide to auto insurance, the law requires that you carry a minimum of $15,000 bodily injury coverage for one person (up to $30,000 per accident) and $25,000 for property damage.

 - Uninsured motorist coverage